prakhar1989/hugo-blog/projects.md

 	<div class="project-item">
 		<h3>Oh My Green!</h3>
 		<p class="stack">Ruby on Rails, Facebook Graph API</p>
 		<p><a href="http://www.ohmygreen.com/store">Oh My Green</a> is Palo Alto based E-commerce company specializing in selling organic, non-GMO food and snacks.
-It was started by a group of Stanford alums and I was hired as a summer intern for porting their entire PHP Symphony app to <a href="http://omgonrails.herokuapp.com/">Ruby on Rails</a>.
+It was started by a group of Stanford alumni and I was hired as a summer intern for porting their entire PHP Symphony app to <a href="http://omgonrails.herokuapp.com/">Ruby on Rails</a>.
 This was my first experience working remotely with a diverse team and it was good fun building a cool referral signup program on Rails!</p>
 	</div>
 </li>